Denmark–Poland relations

-Denmark–Poland relations refers to the bilateral relations between Denmark and Poland.
-Both countries are separated by the Baltic Sea and have had a very long historical contact.
+Denmark and Poland are separated by the Baltic Sea, and have had a very long historical contact.
 Both countries are full members of the Council of Europe, European Union, NATO, and the Council of the Baltic Sea States.

 Relations date back to the Early Middle Ages.
 Throughout history, the two nations were more often allies than adversaries, with only a handful of clashes in the 11th, 15th and 16th centuries.
 Modern diplomatic relations were established on 8 September 1919.
 During the 20th century, relations were turbulent but amicable.
 The two countries moreover maintained a maritime border dispute until 2018 when it was delineated.
 Denmark and Poland are now strategic partners due to the Baltic Pipe and close military cooperation within the Multinational Corps Northeast of NATO.